-Of Native Indian, Dutch, English, African & Venezuelan ancestry and heritage, Aruba residents love life and will happily discuss the meaning of it with anyone at the market, gift shop, beach or rum shops — especially the rum shops.
+Aruba residents of Indigenous, Dutch, English, African and Venezuelan ancestry and heritage love life and will happily discuss the meaning of it with anyone at the market, gift shop, beach, or rum shops — especially the rum shops.

 After 150 years of Dutch colonial rule, the British briefly took possession, adding their island imprint.

 Eye-catching lava formations, quartz diorites, and limestone shape the island’s geological identity.